1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Historical auction data reveals the scarcity premium attached to properly designated DCAM examples, with records documenting the narrow market for this elusive variety.
+Historical auction data reveals the scarcity premium attached to properly designated DCAM examples.

 Date PlatformPrice Grade